mahatikg/react_spotify/README.md

 Other Concerns:
 - make sure that the Rails server is not running on the same port as the react app
 - If you are already logged in with Spotify it will not take you to the spotify login page and instead immediately redirect
+- due to various dependencies the node_modules are included in the repo

 Below you will find some information on how to perform common tasks.